 Mr. Nduka will place one or two fine drainage tubes under the skin of the abdomen.
 This is to prevent fluid build-up and will remain in place for typically one night whilst you are in a hospital.
 Mr. Nduka will suture the incisions using dissolving, invisible stitches and apply dressings.
 You will be able to shower normally, from 48 hours after surgery by which time the incisions will be waterproof.

 You will have to wear a type of compression garment, which is similar to a girdle, following your procedure.
 This garment will help to reduce swelling by preventing fluid build-up, as well as provide support as you heal.
 Depending on the extent of surgery, you may have to wear the compression garment for around four weeks.
 You will experience discomfort, bruising, and swelling, as with any surgery, but this will mostly subside in a few weeks.
 You may not be able to stand fully upright immediately.
 It is important that you begin to walk for short periods soon after your procedure to facilitate blood flow.
 Your stitches will dissolve with time.
 After a week.
 Mr. Nduka may remove the non-dissolving stitches.

 Full Tummy Tuck Results

 Most patients are able to return to work after one to three weeks.
-However, it may take up to eight weeks before you feel able to return to full normal activity including heavy lifting and strenuous exercise.
+It may take up to eight weeks before you feel able to return to full normal activity including heavy lifting and strenuous exercise.
 You will have a permanent scar, but it will slowly fade over time.
 It is important to realize that you might compromise the result of your procedure if you become pregnant or experience substantial weight change.
 However, you can maintain the results of your tummy tuck for several years with proper diet and exercise.